obsidian-level-maker/Obsidian/README.md

 ## About This Repository

-This is a fork containing the changes that were necessary for me to successfully compile and use Oblige on a Raspberry Pi 4 (arm64 architecture) running Ubuntu 20.04.
+This is a fork containing the changes that were necessary for me to successfully compile and use Oblige on a Raspberry Pi 4 (arm64 architecture) running Ubuntu 20.04, as well as some quality of life fixes.
 It is also compatible with ObAddon and will load it from a .pk3 file via the Addons menu.

 A brief summary of changes: